 At Intact Insurance we take an individualized approach to determining what your business insurance will cost.
 We look at many factors relating to your business and determine a price based on the type of business you operate, details about your premises, years in business and much more.
 We consider many variables that differentiate you from other businesses.

-Ways to reduce your business insurance premium
+Ways to reduce your small business insurance premium

 When running a business, it is important to understand the risks that can arise in your day-to-day operations.
 Some risks are obvious, while others only reveal themselves to someone who knows where to look and what questions to ask.
 Loss prevention experts can work with you and your broker to identify risks to the business, measure the type and seriousness of those risks, and develop a plan to control, reduce, or eliminate risks altogether.

 As your business grows, your insurance needs will change.
 Make sure that your coverage adequately protects your business and employees and reflects any changes in your operations or to your premises.

 Keep your fire, theft and water damage preventative measures current:

 Ensure that fire protection equipment such as sprinkler systems, fire alarms, and fixed extinguishers are serviced and tagged on a regular basis.

 Ask about savings your business may be eligible for:

 Talk to your broker to find out if you qualify for any additional savings such as having good business credit score or a fleet management program.